-The 2012 John Oxley Library Community History Award was presented to the Cardwell & District Historical Society for its efforts to record the events of Cyclone Yasi, despite its own museum being destroyed by the cyclone.
+The 2012 winner of the John Oxley Library Community History Award was the Cardwell & District Historical Society for its efforts to record the events of Cyclone Yasi, despite its own museum being destroyed by the cyclone.

 The Cardwell & District Historical Society showed great community spirit as they worked together to collect oral histories from the town’s inhabitants in the wake of Yasi while also salvaging their valuable collections.

 The 2011 winner of the John Oxley Library Community History Award was Berenice Wright.

 Ms Wright has long been involved in researching and promoting the history of Mackay, as well as undertaking a wide range of community work.
 She has worked closely with both the John Oxley Library and the Mackay City Library in the development of collections that reflect the history of the Mackay region.